A source is a news site (e.g. a blog, news publication or online magazine).

 A section is a page of your news site where you post news articles.
 Our crawler visits this page to discover new articles.
 The section page may be a homepage, subdirectory, or subdomain.
-A section typically contains news articles that belong to the same category (e.g., “Business,” “Sports”) or topic (e.g., “US Elections”).
-By describing the different sections on your site via the Google News Publisher Center, you can help Google News better discover and surface your content.
-Note that a section is not an individual article URL (e.g., http://www.example.com/local/new-school-opening-planned-for-this-week-20384.html).
+A section typically contains news articles that belong to the same category (e.g. “Business” or “Sports”) or topic (e.g. “US Elections”).
+By describing the different sections on your site via the Google News Publisher Centre, you can help Google News better discover and surface your content.
+Note that a section is not an individual article URL (e.g. http://www.example.co.uk/local/new-school-opening-planned-for-this-week-20384.html).

 - Source: Source labels are a set of predefined, generally understood terms that describe the content of your site and serve as hints to Google News to help classify and show your content.
-For example, if you add a “Blog” label to your site http://exampleblog.com/, that would help classify your site as a blog.
-Learn more about what source labels mean.
+For example, if you add a “Blog” label to your site http://exampleblog.co.uk/, that would help classify your site as a blog.
+More on what each source label means here.